davidclough/node/_documents/javascript-guide/javascript-guide.md

 The pseudo-code described above is a bit ugly and can get far more complicated if more asynchronous calls are required.
 In other situations you can end up with chains of callbacks nested within callbacks.
 Often these may involve multiple AJAX calls.

-The [jQuery Deferred](https://api.jquery.com/category/deferred-object/) object is a pretty complicated object and this document is not going to explain it.
+The <a href="https://api.jquery.com/category/deferred-object/" target="_blank" dummy="_">jQuery Deferred</a> object is a pretty complicated object and this document is not going to explain it.
 However, it can make complicated multiple asynchronous call situations much simpler to handle.
 It allows promises to be returned that allow you to access a function's result at a later time.

 You can try this example in JSFiddle with F12 console open.
 Make sure you add an external resource for jQuery: https://code.jquery.com/jquery-2.2.4.min.js. `doSomethingLater` uses a Deferred object to wrap another function that will be called after a certain amount of time.
 It then returns a Promise object which will allow that inner functions result to be accessed elsewhere.
 The `$.when()` statement wraps calls to fived deferred functions (called after 1, 2, 3, 4 and 5 seconds).
 The inner function it contains will only execute once all those functions have finished executing.
 Within there the results of the wrapped functions are added to gether.